Automated Theorem Proving (ATP, WiSe 2025/26)

 Exams

-The course aims at teaching concepts.
-Therefore, the exam is on paper.
-It is also closed book.
+The exam is on paper and closed book.
 A handout will be provided with the most important definitions.
 You will be given 120 minutes to complete the exam.

-If you need some adjustments to compensate for disabilities or impairments, please contact the lecturer well before the exam.
+If you need some adjustments to compensate for disabilities or impairments, please contact the lecturer at least one week before the exam.

 Artikelaktionen